MARTIMM/raku-mongodb-driver/README.md

 * 0.26.7
   * Documentation changes
+  * Use request-id and response-to used in client request and server response to check if returned responses are responses to the proper request.
+  * A few variables are set from the ismaster request.
+Requests must be checked against these values. max-bson-object-size is the max size of a request and max-write-batch-size against the number of documents in a request. is-master is used to direct write operations to.
+The non-master servers are read only servers.
 * 0.26.6
   * Broken cyclic dependency Client -> Connection -> Database -> Collection ->
     Wire -> Client by creating a Client interface ClientIF